jakubczubak/ProdQ-CLIENT/README.md

 ## General Information

-INFRABOX is a robust solution to support CNC machining in your CNC production facility.
-This application, built on React frontend and Spring Boot backend, efficiently manages your organization's inventory of tools and materials.
-It offers advanced management options for both materials and tools.
-Additionally, it features a unique project cost calculation function, taking into account expenses on materials and tools.
-The primary goal of this project is to provide your CNC machining facility with a reliable solution to monitor stock levels and quickly respond to any shortages, ensuring the smooth operation of your organization.
+INFRABOX is a comprehensive solution designed to enhance CNC machining processes within your production facility.
+Powered by a React frontend and Spring Boot backend, it adeptly oversees your organization's inventory of tools and materials.
+Offering advanced management functionalities for both, it includes a distinctive feature for project cost estimation, meticulously considering expenses associated with materials and tools.
+The overarching objective of INFRABOX is to furnish your CNC machining facility with a dependable tool for monitoring stock levels and promptly addressing shortages, thereby ensuring seamless operational efficiency.

 ## Technologies Used